The Bates Student: History

 Among its earliest editors and writers in the 1870s were African Americans and women.
-The paper's was originally formatted in a smaller literary magazine layout and included literary works such as poems and fiction alongside news reports.
+The paper was originally formatted in a smaller literary magazine layout and included literary works such as poems and fiction alongside news reports.
 In 1879, the literary society formed a separate publication called The Garnet, and thereafter The Student focused primarily on news.
 In the early twentieth century, the paper abandoned the smaller literary magazine format and adopted a larger broadsheet layout.

-Archives are kept at the offices of The Bates Student (with issues dating back to 1873) as well as the college's library, with its Edmund S. Muskie Archives and Special Collection Library, which has a nearly complete archive of past issues in print form.
+Archives are kept at the offices of The Bates Student (with issues dating back to 1873) as well as in the college's library: the Edmund S. Muskie Archives and Special Collection Library has a nearly complete archive of past issues in print form.
 The library also has issues of the Seminary Advocate and College Courant dating back to the 1850s and 1860s.

-Generally the newspaper has been the primary newspaper for the college, although it had some competition when The John Galt Press was being published at Bates.
-In addition, the Maine College Republicans and Democrats also distributed their own college newspapers for a few brief years in the past but these have not been published in many years.
+Generally The Bates Student has been the college's primary newspaper, although it had some competition when The John Galt Press was being published.
+The Maine College Republicans and Democrats also distributed their own college newspapers in the past, but these have not been published for many years.

-In 2021, a group of students created a petition accusing the college administration of forcing The Student to remove an article which detailed alleged anti-union actions by the college and replace it with an article that focused on anti-union arguments.
+In 2021, a group of students created a petition accusing the college administration of forcing The Student to remove an article which detailed alleged anti-union actions by the college and replacing it with an article that focused on anti-union arguments.
 The newspaper published a statement refuting these claims, stating that it was "not coerced or censored by any member of the Bates administration, the Bates Communication Office, or any other member of the Bates community in the writing or republishing" of the article.